80 Unique Facts About Utah

 General Utah Facts

-• It is one of 27 US states that are landlocked.
+5. Utah is one of 27 landlocked US states (entirely surrounded by land).

 Aerial beach of a white salt beach on Great Salt Lake Utah